legendongary/Proximal-Dehaze-Net-GPU/README.md

 # Proximal-Dehaze-Net-GPU

 GPU based Matlab code for ECCV 2018 paper "[Proximal Dehaze-Net: A Prior Learning-Based Deep Network for Single Image Dehazing](http://openaccess.thecvf.com/content_ECCV_2018/papers/Dong_Yang_Proximal_Dehaze-Net_A_ECCV_2018_paper.pdf)".
+There is only test code right now and we will release the training code soon.

 ### Installation